QianyueMa/web-scraping-challenge/README.md

 * Visit the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

-* You will need to click each of the links to the hemispheres in order to find the image url to the full resolution image.
+* Need to click each of the links to the hemispheres in order to find the image url to the full resolution image.

 * Save both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
 Use a Python dictionary to store the data using the keys `img_url` and `title`.